 If you are concerned about the environment, you will be happy to know that this water softener is very eco-friendly, as no salt brine or other harmful chemicals will be discharged back into the environment.
 In addition, this system saves you money in the long run because as there’s no need to purchase salt and it doesn’t require electricity to operate.

 The main drawback of installing this salt-free water softener is the upfront cost.
 This system costs almost twice as much as some of the other systems on our list.
 Some reviewers also felt that this system didn’t soften the water enough to prevent stains.
 That being said, Pelican Water Systems provides a pretty incredible lifetime warranty with the purchase of this product.

-As a side note, Pelican’s water softeners pair perfectly with their whole house water filters, one of which we wrote about in our guide to whole house water filters.
+As a side note, this Pelican system pair perfectly with some of their other water conditioners, one of which we wrote about in our guide to whole house water filters.